vikinglock/bento/README.md

 vulkan (expect like 4 months or 2 (or 3) years)

-## anything i put here sounds really corporate so you get a large body of large text
+## anything i put here sounds really corporate so here's a moderately sized body of large text

 ### easy to use

-even though bento is written in C++ (the best language) which is often regarded as the hardest language to learn, bento wraps all the complicated and sometimes convoluted code into neat little functions.
+people are lying to you

+C++ is easy and on top of that bento abstracts all the convoluted parts of other graphics libraries

 for example, creating a window is as easy as running
 ```